New on Netflix April 2020 – all the shows and movies coming soon - TheNewsTrace

 Wednesday 29th April

-A Secret Love Two girls who fall in love in 1947 and start a 65 yr journey of affection on this South Korean drama sequence
+A Secret Love Two ladies who fall in love in 1947 and start a 65 12 months journey of affection on this South Korean drama collection

-Extracurricular South Korean crime sequence about an formidable scholar who commits a criminal offense so as to go to college
+Extracurricular South Korean crime collection about an formidable pupil who commits against the law to be able to go to school

 Homicide to Mercy: the Cyntoia Brown Story True crime documentary exploring the case of a 16-year-old lady who was sentenced to life in jail